Yad Sarah: Volunteers

 Volunteers are of all ages and backgrounds, including different socioeconomic sectors and cultural and religious backgrounds.
 They include retirees and moderately disabled persons.
 While women usually dominate the volunteer field, fully 35% of the volunteer staff is male.
 Lupolianski, the founder and president of Yad Sarah, is also a volunteer.
 He still runs one of the equipment-lending branches in his home.

 In addition to Yad Sarah's regular volunteers, students, bar and bat mitzvah groups, and other visitors to Israel often lend a hand at the wheelchair-repair center in Jerusalem.

 Awards and recognition

 Yad Sarah received the Kaplan Prize for Efficiency in 1990 and the 1994 Israel Prize for its special contribution to society and the State of Israel.
 In 1982 Lupolianski was the recipient of the President's Award for Volunteering.

 In 2004 the United Nations recognized Yad Sarah as a Non-Governmental Organization, according it UN observer status.
 In 2005 the UN Committee on Non-Governmental Organizations upgraded Yad Sarah's status to an advisory body to the United Nations Economic and Social Council.
 This status allows Yad Sarah to participate in General Assembly meetings and UN international conferences, as well as serve as consultants for UN and government bodies.

-Madoff investment scandal

-In 2008, Friends of Yad Sarah was named as one of the victims of the Madoff investment scandal.
-The group had invested $1.5 million with J. Ezra Merkin's Ascot Partners, a Madoff promoter, in 2006, and lost its entire investment when the fraud was discovered.